William H. Wharton: Senator

 After the revolution resulted in the formation of the Republic of Texas in 1836, Wharton supported Austin's unsuccessful candidacy for president, which was instead won by Sam Houston.
 Wharton served as a member of the new republic's senate from the District of Brazoria in 1836.

 In November, President Houston appointed Wharton as minister to the United States, hoping to secure political recognition and possible annexation.
 On March 3, 1837, the United States Senate voted to recognize Texas' independence.
 Returning to Texas in 1837 by sea, Wharton was captured by a Mexican ship and carried to Matamoros, where he was imprisoned.
 He escaped (allegedly by wearing a nun's habit) and returned to Texas to be re-elected to the Texas Senate in 1838.

 Wharton introduced the "Lone Star" flag to Congress on December 28, and may have designed it.

+Personal life

+Wharton moved to Mexican Texas, where on December 5, 1827, he married Sarah Ann Groce, the daughter of wealthy landowner, Jared Ellison Groce.
+The Wharton family briefly returned to Nashville, where their only child was a born, a son, John A. Wharton (1828–1865).
+Wharton returned to Texas with his family and established a farm known as Eagle Island Plantation.